NicoHerrig95/Multi-armed-Bandit-RL/README.md

 # Multi-armed bandit environment and algorithms
 > Python code library, containing reinforcement learning environment implementations of multiarmed bandit problems, as well as agents from the current literature to solve the problem.
-The repository further contains base classes for both the bandit environment (based on the environment class from OpenAI gym) and the agent, enabling users to easily build their own environment and agent.
+The repository further contains base classes for both the bandit environment (based on the `Env` class from OpenAI gym) and the agent, enabling users to easily build their own environment and agent.
 > The scope of this project is to provide a comprehensive but easy-to-use environment for stochastic analysis of the problem.
 > **Please note that this a working project**